GabrielMarisescu/Project-Canary/README.md

 Project Canary is a virus scanning website for links.

+* Currently there is a CORS error which doesn't allow normal functionality.
 * Reports back to you if a link is malicious
 * Actively maintained by developers
 * Feel free to make pull requests or Issues